RapidUn: Influence-Driven Parameter Reweighting for Efficient Large Language Model Unlearning: RapidUn

 \subsection{RapidUn Algorithm: Influence-Guided PEFT Unlearning}

 The overall training workflow of \textit{RapidUn} is summarized in Algorithm~\ref{alg:rapidun}.
 It consolidates the components introduced in the previous sections---namely influence estimation (Section~\ref{sec:influence}), influence-to-weight mapping, and PEFT-based optimization--- into a unified and parameter-efficient unlearning pipeline.
 The algorithm first precomputes per-sample influence and weights, then performs LoRA fine-tuning using fixed weighted objectives.
+In practice, most coefficients below are fixed defaults; the main trade-off knob is the forgetting strength $\alpha_{\mathrm{FA}}$ (sensitivity in Appendix~\ref{app:alpha_sensitivity}), with the retain:forget minibatch ratio $k$ optionally adjusted.

 \textbf{Complexity.} Let $n_f=|\mathcal{D}_f|$, $n_r=|\mathcal{D}_r|$, and $d_{\text{LoRA}}$ denote the number of trainable adapter parameters.
 The total cost is dominated by influence computation $O(n_f n_r)$ and adapter updates $O(T\,d_{\text{LoRA}})$ across $T$ steps.
 In practice, $n_f,n_r\!\ll\!|\mathcal{D}_{\text{train}}|$ and $d_{\text{LoRA}}\!\ll\!d_{\text{full}}$, yielding over $10^2\times$ speedup relative to full retraining.